Date & Time

 “What a powerful and transformative experience!
 I have high hopes for where this training will lead, and how it will improve my practice already as a hospice social worker, but also in being an advocate for changing the way we approach death, not only in my organization but in our society as a whole.”

-To learn more about and/or to register for the September program: September 2019 Registration for End of Life Doula Training
+To learn more about and/or to register for the September program: September 2019 Registration for End of Life Doula Training.
+The next session of End of Life Doula Training program will be taking place between January 13 – 15, 2020.
+Click here for more information.

 New York Open Center